Public records requests

 • Public employee records (i.e., active investigations, employee performance evaluations where there is no discussion of specific incidents of misconduct, applicant information, test and exam questions.

-A full list of exemptions can be found in the Public Records Act.
+A full list of exemptions can be found in the PRA.

-Typically, when records content is redacted, the information will be removed and the document will be marked with the applicable statutory information.
-If the entire document is exempted, the requester will be provided with only a description of the document.
+Typically, when content is redacted from a record, the information will be removed, and the record will be marked with the applicable statute.
+If the entire document is withheld, it will be noted on an exemption log.

 Fee schedule